 Wheat sensitivity is a medical condition that can cause symptoms similar to celiac disease.
 If a gastroenterologist gives you a blood test for celiac disease, it may come back negative, but you still can show symptoms such as skin rashes, headaches or “brain fog,” and unexplained fatigue.

 Some of these symptoms also can indicate other diseases and illnesses, making wheat sensitivity particularly difficult to diagnose.
-Dr. Khodadadian at Manhattan Gastroenterology can help you sort through the many options to get you on the path to feeling better.
+Our gastroenterologist New York specialist at Manhattan Gastroenterology can help you sort through the many options to get you on the path to feeling better.

 There’s no test specific for wheat sensitivity, but you can take action by eliminating gluten from your diet to see if your symptoms disappear.
 A gluten-free diet can’t hurt, even if you don’t have celiac disease or wheat intolerance, but you must maintain a well-balanced diet that includes sufficient fiber.